1. ETIS/ENSEA, Cergy-Pontoise, France: 5 permanent researchers, 1 research eng., 1 PhD students, 3 Post-docs

 has co-authored over 150 international publications (among them 32 in journals) and 3 patents.
 She is an IEEE Senior member and has been Associate Editor for the IEEE Transactions on Signal Processing.
 She is on the scientific board of CNRS institute for information sciences and of the board in telecommunication for the competitiveness pole SYSTEMATIC.
 She is the holder of the industrial chair on IoT funded by Orange at Cergy-Pontoise.

-is an Associate Professor (MCF HDR) at the ETIS Laboratory, UMR8051, ENSEA/University of Cergy-Pontoise/CNRS since 2011 and the Head of the Computer Science department at the University of Cergy-Pontoise since Jan.
+is a Full Professor (PU) at the ETIS Laboratory, UMR8051, ENSEA/University of Cergy-Pontoise/CNRS (2011-2019 Associate Prof., Full Prof. since 2019) and the Head of the Computer Science department at the University of Cergy-Pontoise since Jan.
 2018.
 Her main research interests lie one the domain of coding theory and applications, in particular in graph coding, wireless networks and distributed storage.
 She contributed in the projects IST STREP DAVINCI, ANR-09-COCQ, FUI-10-SYSTEMATIC ECONHOME, CNRS-PEPS-DISCO, as well is in industrial collaborations with Orange and Axalot, and she is currently involved into ANR-17-MUSICO and ADEME-18-ECOBIOH2 projects.

 Dr. Jordane Lorandel (WP leader)